metheos/OnStarJS/README.md

 <details id="alert">
 <summary>Alert</summary>

-Triggers vehicle alerts by flashing lights and/or honking the horn.
+Triggers the vehicle's alerts remotely by flashing lights and/or honking the horn.

 ```javascript
 onStar.alert([options]);